 We don’t want your bicycle to be stolen any more than you do.
-We also don’t want to force our customers into paying over the odds for features that would be excessive, or impose silly stipulations such as forcing you to D-lock your bicycle to something while inside a locked car.
+We also don’t want to impose silly stipulations such as forcing you to D-lock your bicycle to something while inside a locked car.

 We have put a lot of thought into the our policy wording, considering what is practical and reasonable for our customers, and what will keep your bikes safe.
 A determined thief will not be stopped by anything, so what our requirements boil down to, is not making it easy for them.